 Most attorneys offer an hour of consultation so you can decide if they’re right for you.
 Before the consultation, do some research about your case, as if you were going to try to handle it yourself without a lawyer.
-Some of what you discover will be wrong or misleading, but you need to know a little bit about the case to judge whether the lawyer you’re talking to has a clue or not.
+Some of what you discover online or in books be wrong or misleading, but you need to know at least something about the law on your case to judge whether the lawyer you’re talking to has a clue or not.
 Whether this is in person, over the phone or over Skype, take note of the following:

-- Does she seem to know what she’s talking about and offer suggestions, ideas or knowledge beyond what your own research has told you?
+- Does she seem to know what she’s talking about and offer suggestions, ideas or knowledge that match what you researched, and hopefully go beyond that?
 If so, good.

 - Does she make predictions about how the case will turn out?
 Responsible attorneys do not do this.
 More on this in the next section.

 - Also avoid lawyers who tell you you don’t have a case.
 While they may be telling you the truth, attorneys often say that when they don’t want your case.
 Why?
-Well, I’ve heard from attorneys I know personally that they are legally not allowed to turn cases down, so when you call them with a case they don’t want, they may try to convince you it’s a bad case to get out of taking it.
-It goes without saying that no matter what you think of this practice, someone who doesn’t want your case.
+Well, I’ve heard from attorneys I know that that they are legally not allowed to turn cases down, so when you call them with a case they don’t want, they may try to convince you it’s a bad case to get out of taking it.
+In any case, you don’t want someone who doesn’t want your case.
 Even if you convinced them to take it, they probably wouldn’t try hard enough on your behalf.

 Working with lawyers is not as simple as phoning them up and letting them take care of everything.
 The following tips are sort of random, but what they all have in common is that they will save you billable hours and frustration.

 - If your lawyer is at all responsible, they’re going to tell you all the bad stuff that could happen (based on legal precedent and how the laws work), even if they’re secretly thinking you have a 99% chance of getting a really good result.
 Don’t take a “This could happen” statement and read into it that your attorney thinks that’s a likely outcome.
 They have a duty to prepare you for the worst; chances are, it’ll turn out better than that.

 - Don’t cry on your attorney’s shoulder.
 Friends and even therapists are much cheaper, so save your anxieties and venting for them and stick to business when talking to your attorney.